nf-core/hic/docs/usage.md

 #### `--restriction_site`

-If the restriction enzyme is not available through the `--digestion` parameter, you can also defined manually the restriction motif(s) for Hi-C digestion protocol.
+If the restriction enzyme is not available through the `--digestion` parameter, you can also define manually the restriction motif(s) for Hi-C digestion protocol.
 The restriction motif(s) is(are) used to generate the list of restriction fragments.
 The precise cutting site of the restriction enzyme has to be specified using